takumif/mahjong-tile-picker/README.md

 # Mahjong Tile Picker

+麻雀牌ピッカー

-A small JavaScript library for selecting mahjong tiles on a website.
+A small JavaScript library for choosing mahjong tiles on a website.
 Take a look at the `typescript` branch for the code in TypeScript.

 [DEMO](http://takumif.github.io/mahjong-tile-picker/)